|Nutrition Facts (per serving)|

-After trying this recipe, you may never make pizza dough any other way!
-The ingredients are simply stirred together, left overnight to rise, and that's it—you're ready to make pizza.
-This is the perfect recipe for the first timer.
+After trying this recipe, you might never make pizza dough any other way.
+The ingredients are simply stirred together, not kneaded, left overnight to rise, and that's it—you're ready to roll, top, and bake pizza.
+This is the perfect recipe for a first-timer.

 - 1/4 teaspoon active dry yeast